kwu5/243_s2024_gran_turismo_app/README.md

 The project use : **React Native** with TypeScript and Expo;

+- It can read current/destination coordinate from/to bridge.
+It send North garage coord as defult if you send destination before marking on the map

+### To do
+- Display some log data on app (by tonight)
+- Keep update the current coord on app recursively  (by Saturday)
+- Display car location on app (by Saturday)
+- Implement to send 'STOP' from Bridge to driver

 ### To run
 * Install Expo go on your device; Install Expo on your PC.